 If a player fails to pocket a ball on a legal shot, that player's inning ends and the opponent takes the table where the balls lie.
-If it is a foul that ends the player's inning, the incoming player has the next shot.
+If it is a foul that ends the player's inning, the incoming player is awarded cue ball in hand.